Minnesota State High School League: Section tournaments

 At the end of the regular season, every MSHSL team is seeded into a sectional tournament.
 For each class, the state is divided into 8 sections.

 Every two years, the MSHSL determines a school's activity classification and section placement.
 Different sections have different numbers of teams depending upon the class and activity in question.
 For example, most sections in football have 8 teams.
 In a typical 8-team section, all 8 teams will make the playoffs regardless of their regular season record.
 If a football section has 9 teams, then the ninth team will not make the playoffs.
 In all other sports, every team advances to the postseason.
 In basketball, for Classes AAAA and AAA, a typical section has 8 team, whereas a typical section in Class AA has about 16 teams, and a Class A section can have 20 or more.
 In these cases where a section has more or less teams than an even 8 or 16, higher seeded teams may receive byes, or lower seeded teams may have to play an extra play-in game.
 The other option is for a section to be divided into two 8-team (or more) sub-sections with the sub-section champions playing for the section title.

 These sections are strictly geographical, and are normally numbered from Southeast to Northwest.
 Thus, with football, for example, Section 1AAA would have schools in Class AAA that are from the Southeastern part of the state, while Section 7AAAA will have Class AAAA schools from the Northeastern part of the state.
 As a general rule, this serves pretty well, however it breaks down when dealing with the larger classes.
 In Class AAAAA Football, given the concentration of large schools in the Twin Cities Metro, Section 1AAAAA comprises the three Rochester public schools, Owatonna, and two southern suburbs.
-At the other end, Section 8AAAAA covers the entire northern half of the state with Bemidji, Brainerd, Moorhead, one of the St. Cloud public schools, and two northern exurbs.
+At the other end, Section 8AAAAA covers the entire northern half of the state with Bemidji, Brainerd, Moorhead, Sartell, Alexandria, and one of the St. Cloud public schools.
 Sections 2AAAAA-7AAAAA are a mixture of suburbs, exurbs and Minneapolis/St. Paul schools.

 Each section has its own methods and procedures for determining seeding in the section tournament.
 Some sections use elaborate point systems while others base seeding simply on records.
 The winner of the section tournament advances to State.